Hat Knitting Tips And Hat Size Chart

 It might be helpful for you to use stitch markers so you can mark off each section.

-So by choosing 10 I'm going to create 8 groups of stitches on the top of the hat with 10 stitches in each section.
+By choosing 10 I'm creating 8 groups of stitches on the top of the hat with 10 stitches in each section.

-And I'm going to need to make a decrease in each group of stitches with the K2tog (knit 2 stitches together) decrease.
+And I'm going to knit decreases in each group with the K2tog decrease.

 The k2tog involves 2 stitches so you'll work out the formula like this: